 Pennsylvania's Assistive Technology Lending Library has just completed another successful year of providing Pennsylvanians with disabilities of all ages, their families, and service providers an opportunity to "try before you buy."
 The Lending Library enables individuals to make decisions about the assistive devices that will help them.
 Between July 1, 2014 and June 30, 2015, 1,338 devices were sent to borrowers—from 55 counties—who made 1,068 separate requests for devices.
 Although deep cuts to our budget over the last several years have limited our ability to provide a sufficient supply of current technologies, we are happy to announce the additions of new augmentative and alternative communication (AAC) devices, low vision and hearing-related equipment, and yes - even iPads for loan.
 These items will begin circulating on or about September, 2015.

-What Assistive Technology is available and how do I borrow it?
+What Assistive Technology is available?

 Requests for devices can be made by you, a family member, friend or advocate, or someone who is helping you with your assistive technology needs (e.g., a therapist, teacher, rehabilitation counselor).